Updated: Jun 15, 2021

 When I did my Master in Wind Energy in Denmark, I noticed that super smart people with PHDs and more, would constantly ask very basic questions to people working in other fields.

 This made me realise, that not knowing about a specific topic doesn't make you stupid, it simply makes you inexperienced in that field.
+There's not need to feel bad about yourself due to lack of knowledge or skills.
+These things are gained with time, and it's something that you just can't rush!

 We often confuse being smart with being experienced.
 Most people that look smart are actually just experienced.

 I learned that there is really no need to be comparing yourself with experienced people.
 They have obviously done things that you haven't.
-Be humble enough to accept this, and slowly embark on your own learning journey, by asking them questions that you need to ask.
+Be humble enough to accept this, and slowly embark on your own learning journey, by asking them the questions that you need to ask.